neo-project/neo-express/docs/command-reference.md

 > Note, all `checkpoint` subcommands require a single-node Neo-Express blockchain.
 > Multi-node blockchains cannot be check pointed.

-> **Security note:** a checkpoint contains the complete state of the chain, including
+> **Security note:** a checkpoint contains the complete on-chain state, including balances,
-> the unencrypted private keys of every wallet in the associated `.neo-express` data
+> deployed contracts, and contract storage.
+The associated `.neo-express` data file stores
-> file.
-Do not commit checkpoints to shared repositories or publish them; treat them
+> wallet private keys unencrypted.
+Protect both files and do not commit or publish them.
-> like you would treat the data file itself.

 ### neoxp checkpoint create